fdavidcl/vagrant-spark/README.md

 spark_start # alias for /opt/spark/sbin/start-all.sh
 ```

-You can check the actives nodes on the web GUI at `localhost:8080`.
+You can check the active nodes on the web GUI at `localhost:8080`.

 Then, compile the project with Maven and submit it to the cluster: